Ralph Pucci: Career

-In 1954, Pucci's parents founded a business repairing mannequins.
-Pucci joined the company in 1976 at the age of 22.
+The family business began with Nick and Lee Pucci in 1954 repairing mannequins in their Mount Vernon, NY basement.
+Ralph Pucci joined the company in 1976 at the age of 22 and began to fabricate unique mannequins, which went onto great acclaim.

-One of Pucci's innovations in the field of mannequin design was to collaborate with other artists and designers, such as Ruben Toledo, Andrée Putman and Maira Kalman.
+One of Pucci's innovations in the field of mannequin design was to collaborate with other artists and designers, such as Kenny Scharf, Ruben Toledo, Andrée Putman and Maira Kalman.
+He also created mannequins based on legends like Christy Turlington and Veruschka.
 In 2004, Pucci released a line of larger-sized female mannequins.

-After he collaborated with the french designer Andrée Putman, Pucci began to sell some of her furniture designs as well.
+After he collaborated with the French designer Andrée Putman, Pucci began to sell some of her furniture designs as well, and began to represent top European furniture designers.
 His furniture business eventually eclipsed his mannequin business in volume.
+Due to the waning retail world during the COVID pandemic, RALPH PUCCI International was able to maintain its sculpting and manufacturing capabilities in the heart of Manhattan by pivoting the skills of the factory to produce in-house furniture and lighting designs in a material called Plasterglass.

 In March 2015, a retrospective of Pucci's mannequins were shown in an exhibit at the Museum of Arts and Design.

 Ralph Pucci International

-Ralph Pucci International is a luxury furniture, lighting and mannequin company based in New York City.
-What began as a family business in the 1950s fabricating mannequins has grown to a gallery and showroom, with outposts now in Miami and a brand new Los Angeles gallery that opened in March 2017.
-The mannequins include innovative and avant-garde collaborations with fashion designers, illustrators and supermodels including Ruben Toledo, Anna Sui, Christy Turlington, Maira Kalman and Rebecca Moses.
-The mannequins are featured in high-end department stores.
+Ralph Pucci International is a luxury furniture, lighting and art gallery headquartered in New York City.
+What began as a family business in the 1950s fabricating mannequins has grown to a gallery and showroom, with outposts in Miami and Los Angeles and a pop-up in London's Mayfair neighborhood that ran from 2022-2023.

-Ralph Pucci International - Furniture

-The furniture chapter began in 1989 because of a mannequin created by French interior designer Andrée Putman, who then urged Pucci to represent her furniture in the US.
-Today the designers represented by Ralph Pucci International include Patrick Naggar, Jens Risom, Pierre Paulin, Hervé van der Straeten, Chris Lehrecke, India Mahdavi, Eric Schmitt, Jim Zivic, Paul Mathieu, Elizabeth Garouste and many more.

-For Ralph Pucci, great design is an on-going quest to celebrate the legends while also looking to the future and supporting emerging talent, which has led to an on-going partnership with students from Pratt Institute, where Pucci serves on the board.
+Today, RALPH PUCCI International collaborates with the world's leading artists and designers and is particularly drawn to pieces that highlight the "hand of the artist."
+Now in its third generation, with siblings Michael and Nicole Pucci steering the business towards its seventh generation, the company continues to pioneer both collectible editions by artists like Herve Van Der Straeten, Xavier Lust and Stefan Bishop, and in-house collections, pivoting the manufacturing skills of the mannequin craftsmen into new designs made in the Manhattan headquarters on 18th Street.
+These include creations with Elizabeth Garouste, John Koga, Patrick Naggar, Eric Schmitt, Paul Mathieu and Lee Mindel.

-Awards and recognition
+Recognition and philanthropy

 In 2009, Ralph Pucci was the recipient of DDI’s Markopoulos Award, the highest distinction in the visual merchandising industry.